Forget Rockefeller and Gates — 14th century Malian emperor Mansa Musa is likely the richest person ever.

 The Lasting Contributions Of Mansa Musa’s Wealth

 So what did Mansa Musa do with all the money, aside from giving away bricks to random people in the street and using it to buy souvenirs?

 He actually ended up using most of it to build a great number of mosques (legend says he built one every Friday of his reign), the most famous of which is the Djinguereber Mosque.
 He also commissioned many universities throughout the kingdom — many of which, along with the mosques, are still standing today, some 700 years later.

 Musa quite literally put himself, and his empire, on the map when he made this journey — maps from Italian cartographers during his reign had artists add his likeness, holding a nugget of gold of course.
 He extended the reach of his trade ports and became one of the most powerful rulers of his time — if not in all of history.

 Musa ruled for about 25 years according to historian’s best estimates: they believe he died in 1332, at which time his son inherited the throne.

-Understanding The Wealth Of The Richest Person In History
+Comprehending The Vast Wealth Of The Richest Person In History

-In the spirit of other extremely wealthy people who ultimately become philanthropists, you might wonder how he stacks up against some contemporary billionaires, like Bill Gates, John D. Rockefeller, or Warren Buffett.
+In the spirit of other extremely wealthy people who ultimately become philanthropists, you might wonder how Mansa Musa stacks up against some contemporary billionaires, like Bill Gates, John D. Rockefeller, or Warren Buffett.

 When adjusted for inflation, Mansa Musa’s wealth is believed to have been around $400 billion.
 The only person who comes close to Musa’s wealth is John D. Rockefeller, whom economists believe amassed a worth of around $336 billion.